brownschoolbandaid/brownschoolbandaid.github.io/index.md

 The City's [2016-2023 Open Spaces and Recreation Plan](https://2xbcbm3dmbsg12akbzq9ef2k-wpengine.netdna-ssl.com/wp-content/uploads/2018/10/OSRP_Final-BOOK.pdf) also rated the schoolyard as "poor."

-Twelve years later, it's still poor.
+Twelve years later, nothing has been done to improve it.

 **What’s the hurry?**